genesisdayrit/generalized-scraper/README.md

 The paths to necessary configuration files are defined using environment variables.

 #### Utility Functions
-HTMLChunkProcessor contains several utility functions:
+Generalized Scraper contains several utility functions:
 - read_file_content: Reads the content of a file.
 - calculate_token_count: Calculates the number of tokens in a text.
 - calculate_word_count: Calculates the number of words in a text.